catriskscientist/catrisk-ontology/README.md

 ## Case Studies and Demonstrations

-A case study involving a hypothetical property insurer demonstrates how CRO-powered knowledge graphs can:
+A case study involving a hypothetical property insurer demonstrates how CRO-powered knowledge graphs (example knowledge graph.ttl) can:
 *   **Reconcile modeled and incurred losses**.
 *   **Track patterns in non-modeled risks**.
 *   Support the development of **Retrieval-Augmented Generation (RAG) systems powered by LLMs** for catastrophe risk analytics and management.